opendoor/pggen/README.md

 same code.
 In the above example, this would allow you to override the name of `GetIdAndCreatedRow`.

-#### Null Flags
+#### Not Null Fields

 Postgres does not perform inference about the nullability of the fields returned via a query, so by default `pggen` will generate boxed fields for the return struct.
-If you know for sure that certain query result fields cannot ever be null, you may use the `null_flags` configuration option to tell `pggen` not to box the fields in question.
+If you know for sure that certain query result fields cannot ever be null, you may use the `not_null_fields` configuration option to tell `pggen` not to box the fields in question.
-Be sure to apply this flag consistently when dealing with columns that appear in multiple `pggen` queries, as both the field names and their nullability values must match up in order for the generated type to be reused.
+If you are re-using a return type between queries, be sure to apply this flag consistently when dealing with columns that appear in multiple `pggen` queries, as both the field names and their nullability values must match up in order for the generated type to be reused.

+Instead of providing a list of `NOT NULL` fields, you can also provide a more compact specification of the nullability of the result rows with the `null_flags` configuration option.
+In general it is better to use the `not_null_fields` configuration option, as it is more explicit, but `null_flags` can be more useful when a return column does not have a clear name.
 The value of the null flags configuration option, if it is provided, should be a string that is exactly as long as the number of fields that the query returns.
 For each field in the return type, the character at the corresponding position in the null flags string indicates the nullability of the field, with '-' meaning that the field is NOT NULL and 'n' indicating that the field is nullable.

 When returning a type generated from a table, you do not need to set the null flags, as `pggen` will automatically infer the nullness of the fields